Reparametrization Invariance and Some of the Key Properties of Physical Systems: From Lagrangian to Hamiltonian Mechanics

-The full power of the Hamiltonian framework is realized if one can solve the equation(s) (\ref{eq:Generalized momentum}) for all the velocities $v=dq/dt$ as functions of $(t,q,p)$; then one can study the system using $H(t,q,p)$ over the phase-space coordinates $(q,p)$.
-The dynamical equators of the Lagrangian framework (\ref{Euler-Lagrange equations-2}) are then replaced by the dynamical equators of the Hamiltonian framework (\ref{eq:Hamiltonian dynamics}).
+\textls[+12]{The full power of the Hamiltonian framework is realized if one can solve Equation~(\ref{eq:Generalized momentum})} for all the velocities $v=dq/dt$ as functions of $(t,q,p)$; then one can study the system using $H(t,q,p)$ over the phase-space coordinates $(q,p)$.
+The dynamical equations of the Lagrangian framework (\ref{Euler--Lagrange equations-2}) are then replaced by the dynamical equations of the Hamiltonian framework (\ref{eq:Hamiltonian dynamics}).

 The rate of change of an observable $f(t,q,v)$ that is a function of time, position, and velocity is then given by:

 In a similar way the rate of change of an observable over the phase-space $f(t,q,p)$ that is a function of time, position, and momentum is then given by: